Azure/Enterprise-Scale/docs/reference/treyresearch/README.md

     -	Azure Security Center (Standard or Free tier)
     -	Diagnostics settings for Activity Logs, VMs, and PaaS resources sent to Log Analytics
   - On the other hand, Azure Policies that will apply to all your landing zones.
 That includes Online, Corp and additional Landing Zone's types you may add in the future:
-    - Enforce VM monitoring (Windows & Linux)
+    - Enforce VM in-guest monitoring (Windows & Linux)
-    - Enforce VM backup (Windows & Linux)
+    - Enforce Backup for all virtual machines (Windows & Linux) by deploying a recovery services vault in the same location and resource group as the virtual machine
     - Prevent inbound RDP from Internet
     - Ensure subnets are associated with NSG
     - Prevent IP forwarding